-The Parking Service exists to ensure that the University parking areas, roads, footpaths etc, are used in accordance with safe parking practice, as well as providing a number of specific services as listed below.
+The Parking Service exists to ensure that University of Waikato parking areas, roads, footpaths and other areas are used in accordance with safe parking practice, as well as providing a number of specific services as listed below.

-Uni-Safe is available for walking staff and students to and from their vehicles if you are feeling vulnerable or unsafe.
-This service extends to the University boundaries and does not include walking or driving people to their home addresses or private car parking facilities situated outside of the campus.
+Unisafe is available to walk you to and from your vehicle if you feel vulnerable or unsafe.
+This service extends to the University boundaries and does not include walking or driving people to home addresses or private car parking facilities outside the campus.

-The Parking Service is coordinated by the Security Manager.
-Parking is contactable by email firstname.lastname@example.org, phone extension 6006, fax 838 4935.
+The Parking Service is coordinated by the Security Manager, phone x6006 or email [email protected]

 The Parking Service: